 Rosa has been captivated by birding this past year, and I can’t think of a better pandemic outcome for a young child unwillingly tossed about by limitations and cautions.
 Like us, the silence and the long uninterrupted hours opened her up to observing nature in its infinite possibilities, giving her a new sort of patience.

 At first we were drawn to identifying the birds just outside our windows.
-A flyer from Audubon showed us the nine most common species in our area, and we all grew increasingly captivated as each backyard bird became familiar by name, characteristics, and behaviors.
+A flyer from Audubon showed us the nine most common species in our area, and we all grew increasingly captivated as each backyard bird became familiar by name, characteristics, calls, and behaviors.
 Rosa’s interest turned to passion once we began using binoculars and gave her a camera.
 Ezra was happy to watch in the wings, as usual enjoying almost anything that Rosa enjoys.

 As nesting season evolved, Rosa sat quietly in our yard for long stretches, waiting for a visit from our resident scrub jay family.
 She set out strategically placed peanuts to lure them closer, then rushed back to her chair set at a respectful distance, camera already focused on the spot, hoping for the perfect shot.
 Now when she comes out the back door, the jays recognize her and squawk for their peanuts.